CityDoc-UK’s Premier Vaccine Specialists

 CityDoc is a trusted provider of expert medical services at our clinics throughout the UK, with nearly 50 travel clinics in London and 100+ Nationwide you can be sure to find a clinic nearby.
 Established in 2006 we have over 250 000 registered clients

-There is a current national shortage, meaning some of our locations will be without supply or limited supply.
+There is a current national shortage, meaning some of our other UK locations will be without supply or limited supply.
 Expected back to full supply by June 1st.

 Our Canary Wharf, Moorgate and Oxford Circus have a good supply and you book for these locations by telephone.
 You can reserve appointments a maximum one month in advance.
 No online booking or walk in please.